seanstappas/music-classification/README.md

 ## Dependencies

-The program depends on the following packages...
+The program depends on the the `pandas` and `numpy` libraries to load and manipulate the song data, as well as the `scikit-learn` library if using the k-d tree for kNN or any classifiers besides Gaussian and kNN.

 ## Usage